 Dominic has worked in all aspects of acquisition, development, construction and finance during his 30-year career.
 His background includes experience in executive management, operations, finance, business development, acquisition and property development.
 He has overseen or led over $3 billion in transactions.

 He most recently founded and ran Kairos Partners, where he completed $134 million of industrial and office investments.
-Prior to this, he served in c-suite and partner positions at the Koll Companies, Buchanan Street Partners, Cornerstone and Kitchell Corporation.
+Prior to this, he served in senior executive and partner positions at the Koll Companies, Buchanan Street Partners, Cornerstone and Kitchell Corporation.
 Dominic has financed and acquired tens of millions of square feet of commercial property and has led the development of 3 million square feet of industrial, office and retail property.